jonessarae/nlp_correlates_protection/README.md

-# nlp_correlates_protection
+# COVID-19 Correlates of Protection
-NLP project to identify COVID-19 correlates of protection from abstracts
+NLP project to identify COVID-19 correlates of protection from abstracts.